logicalclocks/hops-docs/docs/hopsml/python_model_serving.rst

     Detailed information

-You can check the logs of the serving instance by *clicking* on the *logs* button.
-This will bring you to the Kibana UI, from which you will be able to see if the serving instance managed to load the model correctly.
+You can check the logs of the model deployment by *clicking* on the *logs* button.
+This will bring you to the Kibana UI, from which you will be able to read and search in near real-time the logs printed by the model serving server.

 .. _serving8.png: ../_images/serving/serving8.png
 .. figure:: ../imgs/serving/serving8.png